Left Wrist

 In putting Dave Stockton champions the cause of keeping your left hand pointing down the target line and letting it lead at impact and into the follow-through.
 There is no hint of releasing your putter to the inside or, horrors of horrors, cupping your wrists.

 I am a great believer that if you set up to avoid a potential error, you are less likely to fall into the trap later on.
-If at address the line of your left forearm and hand is flat as opposed to being cupped, you have established a sound impact position.
-Now it is just a case of maintaining this position throughout your stroke.

 There are several ways of doing this: